mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 ## Select Alternatives

-Arguably one of the queries that will become the bread-and-butter for your daily usage
+Arguably one of the queries that will become the bread-and-butter for your daily usage  and  is arguably one of the most essential commands of the project.

 ```python
 "smart <color>"
 ```

-As they enable you to select an alternative describing it with its color
+As they enable you to select an alternative describing it with the color with which they are highlighted!

 ![](./gif/op4.gif)

 ### Multiple Colors

-But that these type of queries are notlimited to only one color.
+But that these type of queries are not limited to only one color.
 Instead you can specify more to grab them all under multiple cursors!

 ```python
 "smart <color> [<color2> [<color3> [[and] <color4>]]]"